 Canadian copyright law continues to evolve in response to existing and emerging technologies, international agreements, and the need for reasonable balance between the rights of users and the rights of creators of copyright-protected works.

-The following guidelines take into account Canada's new copyright law and recent Supreme Court decisions on fair dealing, and provides practical information for teachers on their rights and responsibilities with regard to the use of copyright-protected materials in educational institutions.
+The following resources take into account Canada's new copyright law and recent Supreme Court of Canada decisions on fair dealing, and provides practical information for teachers on their rights and responsibilities with regard to the use of copyright-protected materials in educational institutions.
 Students, parents, and education administrators may also find it useful.